google/WebFundamentals/src/site/user-input/form-input.markdown

 <!-- TODO: Fix formatting of cells -->
 <table>
 <tr>
-<td>Best Practice: You should show the user all of the issues on the form at once, rather than showing them one at a time.</td>
+<td><b>Best Practice:</b> You should show the user all of the issues on the form at once, rather than showing them one at a time.</td>
 </tr>
 </table>

 Validation happens immediately which means that when the page is loaded, fields may be marked as invalid, even though the user hasn't had a chance to fill them